YoannaLa/Boutique_crossFit/README.md

 # Feedback from last submission:
+I have few errors while working on this submission.
+This error (an connection to server at "ec2-63-34-180-86.eu-west-1.compute.amazonaws.com" (63.34.180.86), port 5432 failed: FATAL:  too many connections for role "obwdvhmcpjxrvq") has appear few days before my final submission.

-1.2	No	Confirmation e-mails are not sent on successful purchases. this has been rectifiedm there was an issue with the webhook, see confirmation email example
+1.2	No	Confirmation e-mails are not sent on successful purchases.
+This has been rectified; there was an issue with the webhook, see confirmation email example.

 ![](images/EmailCon1Purch1.png)

 1.6	No	Code does not pass validation tools
-Please find attached README Testing.md I have tested all the files as requested
+Please find attached README Testing.md I have tested all the files as requested.

 1.9	No	Python logic is limited to code displayed in course walkthrough projects and is not indicative of abilities with the Python language
-I have created 3 new models
+I have created 3 new models.
 Contact US
 Review product
 Wishlist